-The undersigned hereby appoints Travis D. Stice, Kaes Van't Hof, Teresa L. Dick and Matt Zmigrosky (together, the "Proxies"), and each of them, with full power of substitution, as proxies to vote the shares that the undersigned is entitled to vote at the Annual Meeting of Stockholders of Diamondback Energy, Inc. (the "Company") to be held on June 8, 2023 at 11:30 a.m. local time and at any adjournments and postponements thereof.
+The undersigned hereby appoints Travis D. Stice, Kaes Van't Hof, Theresa L. Dick and Matt Zmigrosky (together, the "Proxies"), and each of them, with full power of substitution, as proxies to vote the shares that the undersigned is entitled to vote at the Annual Meeting of Stockholders of Diamondback Energy, Inc. (the "Company") to be held on June 6, 2024 at 9:30 a.m.
+CT and at any adjournments and postponements thereof.
 Such shares shall be voted as indicated with respect to the proposals listed on the reverse side hereof and in the Proxies' discretion on such other matters as may properly come before the meeting or any adjournment or postponement thereof.

-The undersigned acknowledges receipt of the 2023 Notice of Annual Meeting and accompanying Proxy Statement and revokes all prior proxies for said meeting.
+The undersigned acknowledges receipt of the 2024 Notice of Annual Meeting, the accompanying Proxy Statement and the 2023 Annual Report to Stockholders and revokes all prior proxies for said meeting.

 THE SHARES REPRESENTED BY THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO SPECIFIC DIRECTION IS GIVEN AS TO THE PROPOSALS ON THE REVERSE SIDE, THIS PROXY WILL BE VOTED FOR EACH OF THE NOMINEES NAMED IN PROPOSAL 1 AND FOR EACH OF THE PROPOSALS 2, 3, 4, 5 AND 6, ALL IN ACCORDANCE WITH THE BOARD OF DIRECTORS' RECOMMENDATION.
+IF NO SPECIFIC DIRECTION IS GIVEN AS TO THE PROPOSALS ON THE REVERSE SIDE, THIS PROXY WILL BE VOTED FOR EACH OF THE NOMINEES NAMED IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3, ALL IN ACCORDANCE WITH THE BOARD OF DIRECTORS' RECOMMENDATION.